-“Throughout the ‘war to end all wars,’ cats were a common sight in the trenches and aboard ships, where they hunted mice and rats,” says Mark Strauss.
+“Throughout the ‘war to end all wars,’ cats were a common sight in the trenches and aboard ships, where they hunted mice and rats,” says writer Mark Strauss2.
 “Beyond their ‘official’ duties, they were also embraced as mascots and pets by the soldiers and sailors with whom they served.”

 Cats in the Trenches

-The Brits “drafted” 500 felines for this particular duty; it was a canary-in-a-coal-mine mission, as cats succumbed much more quickly to the fumes than humans did.
+The Brits “drafted” 500 felines for this particular duty — which was a canary-in-a-coal-mine mission because cats succumbed much more quickly to the fumes than humans did.

 Spooked by the sound, Pitouchi “jumped out of the hole onto a piece of timber,” writes Susan Bulanda in her book Soldiers in Fur and Feathers.
 The Germans “fired two shots at Pitouchi.
 However, as frightened as he was, Pitouchi was not hit, and he jumped back into the hole with his beloved Lekeux.”

-The Germans, figuring that they’d made a mistake, laughed it off and went on their way.
+The Germans, figuring they’d made a mistake, laughed it off and went on their way.